FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 ### 3.1 Single Identifier Resolver
 *Example scenario: I have a single ID from I.Sicily and I want to get the corresponding TM ID and all other corresponding IDs of the same inscription in other projects.*

-In this method, the user selects the data source for the known ID and provides the relevant single ID with which to fetch the other data source IDs, including the TM ID (discussed in detail in section 4).
+In this method, the user selects the data source for the known ID and provides the relevant single ID with which to fetch the other data source IDs, including the TM ID (discussed in detail below in section 4).

 ### 3.2 Multiple Identifiers Resolver
 *Example scenario A: I have a CSV file with a combination of multiple I.Sicily IDs and EDR IDs and I want to get all corresponding TM IDs.*